1. SEO Wiki

 Removing personalized predictions

-• Go to your Google account settings.
+• Sign out of your Google account

 For an even less personalized Google Suggest experience, you can also disable trending searches and search customization related to recent searches.
 If turning off trending searches isn’t effective immediately, restarting the browser or updating the Google app may be necessary to apply new search settings.